 Wonderful on Tap

 Located between Wirksworth and Kniveton, Carsington Water takes water through the tunnels and aqueduct straight from the River Derwent.
-We have everything you need for a great day out, with plenty of activities and things to do.
+Carsington Water has everything you need for a great day out, with plenty of activities and things to do.

 Some fun facts...